Women and men graduating with the same degree won’t earn the same salary

 The gender pay gap exists even for the youngest of workers, as young men and women won’t see equal pay until five years after they graduate from college, new research from job site Glassdoor says.
 Even with the same major, the same graduation date, and the same entry into the workforce, there isn’t an equal playing field among men and women employees.

 “You would expect new grads to find a level playing field when it comes to pay, but they generally don’t,” says Andrew Chamberlain, Glassdoor chief economist.
-“When we isolate by major, pay gaps remain because men and women are sorting into different jobs after graduating — a clear sign of societal pressures and gender norms at play in the career paths of young workers.”
+“When we isolate by major, pay gaps still remain, because men and women are sorting into different jobs after graduating — a clear sign of societal pressures and gender norms at play in the career paths of young workers.”

 Same degree, different pay